What Happens If You Use An Expired Condom?

-It's been a minute since you brought someone back to your place to hook up.
-You dust off your stash of condoms in your beside table and realize that the only ones left claim to have expired sometime last year.
-Should you take your chances like it's a (probably harmless but sketchy) jar of expired salsa?
+You're about to have sex.
+But suddenly, you remember you forgot to pick up that new box of condoms at the pharmacy.
+You dig through some drawers and find a loose rubber floating around in your beside table.
+You feel triumph — until you realize the package claims this contraceptive expired sometime last year.
+Should you take your chances, like it's a (probably harmless but sketchy) jar of expired salsa?
 Or do you have to throw your expired condoms in the trash along with your hopes of penetrative sex tonight?

-Here's the thing: Condoms have expiration dates for a reason.
-Over time, condom materials (including latex, polyurethane, and lambskin) will degrade and become brittle, says Nerys Benfield, MD, MPH, a gynecologist from Albert Einstein College of Medicine, Montefiore Medical Center.
-When condoms are less flexible, they break or tear more easily.
-So, using an expired condom leaves you at greater risk of contracting a sexually transmitted infection or getting pregnant, Dr. Benfield says.

 Advertisement